ifrasaleemcsengineer/employee_management_system/README.md

-Steps to Start the Project
+Steps to Start the Project:

 Step 1:
 Build and Start the Services